 Additionally, make sure your print has at least 25-50% white space, if possible.
 I’ve heard of print shops refusing to print images as an engineer print if it uses too much ink, which is hard on that printer and not what it was designed for.
 My print shop called me to double check I actually wanted the images printed this way, because the quality is not that of a photo.
 Once I confirmed it was exactly what I wanted they printed them, no further questions, and I was very pleased with the result.

-I then followed the DIY frame tutorial from Young House Love.
-I used poplar wood for these frames, because it was the least expensive option.
+I used poplar wood for these DIY wood frames, because it was the least expensive option.

 I’m super happy with how this project turned out.
 Dub and I may or may not have hung out in his room and just stared at them for awhile.
 He tells me he plans to use the frames as mini shelves for all his important little treasures.

 Not only do I love how they turned out, but you can’t beat the price!
 All four for around $20.

 What do you think of my engineer prints DIY for a boy room?
 I love this idea because it works great, whether you’re decorating for a boy boy bedroom, a tween boy bedroom, or even a little boy room.
 Just adjust the subject matter of your photo and run with it!